top of page

 Innovation in Education and Skills Development

-BforB has been working closely with our schools and universities in the area and we look to represent the network's desire in preparing the workforce for future demands as key concern.
+BforB has been working closely with our schools and universities in the area.
+We aim to represent the network's desire to prepare the workforce for future demands.
 The summit highlighted the need to align education and training with emerging industries.

 Examples of successful education initiatives in Greater Manchester demonstrated how targeted efforts can improve employment prospects and support economic growth.